 What is meant by the idea of Satyagraha?

 Satyagraha is a philosophy that requires a Satyagrahi to adhere to the truth come what may.
 It means adherence to the principles of non-violence, bread labour, non-possession, having minimum desires, secularism, fearlessness, and, most importantly, clinging strongly to the truth.
 To the core of the idea of Satyagraha is self-sacrifice, which is always superior to sacrificing others.
-Satyagraha, in fact, is often referred to as ‘the law of self-suffering’.
+Satyagraha is often referred to as ‘the law of self-suffering’.

 Satyagraha is not a weapon for the weak or faint-hearted but requires immense strength of the soul and mind.
 It is because Satyagraha requires patience and tolerance.
 As Mahatma Gandhi himself noted multiple times, “Satyagraha does not work wonders in the short run”.
-He further says that the Satyagrahis must be ready to sacrifice a number of things since such sacrifices have a lasting effect on both the Satyagrahi and the opponent.
+He further says that the Satyagrahis must be ready to sacrifice several things since such sacrifices have a lasting effect on both the Satyagrahi and the opponent.
 The main idea is to inflict difficulties – both moral and material – upon the opponent without inflicting any harm.
 Sacrifice is not only consistent but an essential part of the idea of Satyagraha.

 Components of Satyagraha

 Satyagraha, as mentioned above, is a highly complicated topic and one needs a nuanced approach to understand the idea behind the principle.
-The following are the main components of Satyagraha
+The following are the main components of Satyagraha.

 Non-violence (Ahimsa)

 To understand what non-violence means to Satyagraha, it is important to emphasize the difference between anger and hatred.
-Anger is permissible for a Satyagrahi; in fact, having anger is absolutely normal and consistent with the idea of Satyagraha.
+Anger is permissible for a Satyagrahi; in fact, having anger is normal and consistent with the idea of Satyagraha.
 However, having anger towards anything does not warrant having hatred towards it.
 Hatred towards the opponent is against the idea of Satyagraha.
 In other terms, a true Satyagrahi hates the sin and not the sinner.
 In Gandhianism, not hating the sinner is considered a virtue and violence is seen as an evil.
 As per Gandhi, all people, irrespective of the deeds they commit, deserve equal respect.

 Gandhi addresses the issue of non-violence at the individual level.
 He had often associated the thoughts of unleashing violence with that of all kinds of wicked thoughts within us.
 Thus, Satyagraha doesn’t just entail a fight against external evil, but also against the evil within.
-In fact, the two fights should be simultaneous.
+The two fights should be simultaneous.
 Gandhi had, thus expanded the definition of non-violence by including not wishing ill for others, not having grudges, not associating with one’s evil thoughts and not having hatred toward others.

 Gandhi, however, also differentiates between outward and inward violence.
 Outward Violence is bodily violence, such as police action, war or violence for delivering justice.
 Outward violence is often necessary and was treated as expedience by Gandhi.
 Gandhi conceded that though it is sometimes necessary, outward violence must be accompanied by compassion.
 Inward Violence refers to personal hatred and malice one has for other person(s).
-Refusing to adhere to such violence is absolutely non-negotiable for a Satyagrahi.
+Refusing to adhere to such violence is non-negotiable for a Satyagrahi.

 Truth